bropump/Manifesto/README.md

 The community does not pay for market makers.
 If you're a market maker you may purchase supply from the onchain pool.

+# Legal Stuff

+Neiro Solana LLC is registered in Delaware and is the first commerce use of the trademark NEIRO/Neiro that was filed in the USA shortly after inception.

+The logo and smiley face are copyrighted in the USA and several other jurisdictions.

+/The_smile_stays_on